Cabbage Rolls Recipe (Sarma)

 • Water: The water should be hot before adding it to the other ingredients.

 Okay, now that we’ve covered the ingredients, let’s talk about the cooking process.
-Making any type of cabbage roll can take some time, so be sure to set aside enough time to cook the cabbage, make the filling and the rolls, and bake.
+Making any type of cabbage roll recipe can take some time, so be sure to set aside enough time to cook the cabbage, make the filling and the rolls, and bake.

 2. Make the Filling Mixture.
 Next, heat up a generous amount of oil in a large skillet.
 Saute the onions for a couple of minutes, and then stir in the garlic and the parsley.
 Cook for about 30 seconds, to release the fragrance, and then add the tomatoes and seasonings.
 Cook this mixture for about 3 minutes, stirring frequently.
 Finally, add the uncooked rice to the filling mixture, and cook for one more minute.
 Take the filling mixture off the heat.